Workable Working Days

 Plans and Permits

 The site plan of your pool and yard has been drawn by our draftsman and forwarded along with engineered structural drawings to the Building Department of your municipality for plan check and permits.
 The time required for issuance of these permits varies depending on number of applications already in the Building Department for processing.
-Generally 2-4 weeks.
+Permits can take up to 6 months, depending on the city.

 Contract and Addendums